 The students are required to attend religious exercises which are held at the beginning of every school-day, and are required to attend divine service on Sunday morning at some church in Westminster.
-The following denominations are represented in the city: Methodist Protestant, Methodist Episcopal, Protestant Episcopal,

-Roman Catholic, Reformed, Lutheran, German Baptists.
+The following denominations are represented in the city: Methodist Protestant, Methodist Episcopal, Protestant Episcopal, Roman Catholic, Reformed, Lutheran, German Baptists.
 The church affiliations of students will be scrupulously respected, and only those will be required to attend the Methodist Protestant Church who have no church of their own in the city.

-On Sunday evenings services are conducted in the College Chapel by the President, which the students are required to attend.
-The Young Men's Christian Association and Young Woman's Christian Association have each a branch association in the College, and rooms fitted up for religious services.
+On Sunday evening services are conducted in Baker Chapel by the President, which the students are required to attend.
+The Young Men's Christian Association and Young Women's Christian Association have each a branch association in the College, and rooms fitted up for religious services.
 On Sunday afternoon a voluntary meeting is held, conducted by the Y. M. C. A. The Sunday-school is one of our most important religious factors.
-Though attendance is not compulsory, during the past year all the students have enrolled themselves as scholars.
-The classes are all taught by members of the Faculty, and the lessons used are those of the International Series.
+Though attendance is not compulsory, all the students usually enroll themselves as scholars.
+The classes are all taught by members of the Faculty, and the lessons used are those of the International Series